• News

 An American high school has sparked major outrage online after revealing just how many times students are allowed to go to the bathroom per week.

-Arrowhead Union High School, located in a suburb of Milwaukee, Wisconsin, has rolled out a new ePass system, which functions as an electronic hall pass that students are required to use to take bathroom breaks during school hours.
+Arrowhead Union High School, located in a suburb of Milwaukee, Wisconsin, has introduced a new ePass system, which serves as an electronic hall pass that students are required to use during school hours to take bathroom breaks.

-After finding out just how many times pupils are able to go to the loo, people have rushed to social media to share their thoughts - and, let's just say, they're far from happy.
+After finding out just how many times pupils can go to the loo, people have rushed to social media to share their thoughts - and, let's say, they're far from happy.

 One Instagram user questioned: "What about girls with heavy periods?
 I was one of those.
 I needed to go to the bathroom 2 or 3 times in a day to change pads, etc., throughout those 7 hours I was at school."